bladechapman/Estimate-BPM/README.md

 optional arguments:
-  -h, --help           show this help message and exit --filename FILENAME  wav file to be analyzed (defaults to
+  -h, --help           show this help message and exit --filename FILENAME  wav file to be analyzed
-                       ./data/gold_dust_short.wav)
 ```

 # Why?